-NOTE: During the last week of class, I will collect confidential information from each of you about the contribution of each group member.
+• NOTE: During the last week of class, I will collect confidential information from each of you about the contribution of each group member.
 In cases where it is clear that an individual has made little or no contribution to the group work, I will adjust that individual's mark on the project to a mark less than that given to the group as a whole.

+Examinations:

-EXAMINATIONS: Together, two examinations will be worth 70% of your total grade: 30% midterm exam + 40% final exam
+Together, the two examinations will be worth 65% of your total grade: 25% midterm exam + 40% final exam

-Midterm Exam (30%): It will be a two hour midterm covering material from readings, assignments, lectures, and in-class experiences up to and including Lecture 3.
+- Midterm Exam (25%): It will be a two-hour common midterm covering material from readings, assignments, lectures, and in-class experiences up to and including Lecture 4, and will be common for all sections.
 There will be NO class the week of the exam.
-If you cannot complete the midterm exam because of an excused absence the value of the midterm exam (30% of your final grade) will be transferred to the final exam that will then account for 70% of your final grade.

-Final Exam (40%): The exam will be a two hour exam covering material from the entire semester.
+If you cannot complete the midterm exam because of an excused absence the value of the midterm exam (25% of your final grade) will be transferred to the final exam that will then account for 65% of your final grade. - Final Exam (40%): The exam will be a two hour exam covering material from the entire semester.
 The final exam will take place during the Faculty of Arts & Science Final Examination period.